pyrotek45/avon/tutorial/REPL_USAGE.md

 # Example: Using the REPL for Development

 This example demonstrates how to use Avon's REPL for interactive development and debugging.
+Think of it as a playground where mistakes are cheap and experiments are encouraged.

-> **💡 Tip:** You can use the `:read` command in the REPL to load templates from GitHub using the `--git` flag format, or use `:run` to evaluate templates fetched from GitHub.
+> Tip: Tip:** You can use the `:read` command in the REPL to load templates from GitHub using the `--git` flag format, or use `:run` to evaluate templates fetched from GitHub.
 This makes it easy to experiment with shared templates before deploying them.

 ## Starting the REPL